CyborgApe78/Jump-and-Stuff-Design-Doc/Games/Ori and the Will of the Wisps.md

 ## Dislikes
 * [[Combat]] was fun, but would have preferred the focus on [[platforming]]
 * Freezing game for item pop up
+* Magnet shouldn't take a trinket slot
+* having to abilities swap for for world interactions, like flap, wall destruction

 ## [[Abilities]]